GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Carbonate_Sedimentary_Rock`](#carbonate_sedimentary_rock)
  [`Generic_Mudstone`](#generic_mudstone)

-- Mudstone that consists of greater than 50 percent carbonate minerals of any origin in the mud size fraction.
 - Not a subcategory of carbonate sedimentary rock because definition does not specify 'carbonate minerals of intrabasinal origin', but is agnostic on origin of carbonate.
 Schnurrenberger et al. 2003 point out